Hit by a Distracted Truck Driver: Now What?Mark Clore ·

 What Actions Qualify as Distracted Driving?

-Purposeful distracted driving takes two main forms: eyes off the road (looking at roadside billboards, checking one’s reflection in the mirror, staring at things on the side the road, etc.) and hands off the wheel (texting, drinking, eating, changing a CD, fiddling with the radio, etc.).
+Purposeful distracted driving takes two main forms: eyes off the road (looking at roadside billboards, checking one’s reflection in the mirror, staring at things on the side of the road, etc.) and hands off the wheel (texting, drinking, eating, changing a CD, fiddling with the radio, etc.).
 But distracted driving also happens when truck drivers are impaired–for example when they have been on the road for too many hours or are excessively tired.
 This is known as driver fatigue, a well-known cause of truck wreck tragedies.
-Alternatively, the distracted trucker may be impaired from alcohol or drugs.
+Alternatively, the distracted trucker may be impaired by alcohol or drugs.
 These last two categories of reckless truck driving terrify us even more.

 A Public Safety Hazard: The Basic Statistics

 Distracted and drowsy driving accounts for roughly 600,000 deaths and about 500,000 injuries each year in the United States.
 It is estimated that 94% of fatalities are due to driver error, and someone who has been awake for 24 hours has driving skills equivalent to a person who is legally drunk.
 This is because severe sleep deprivation affects your judgment, attentiveness, coordination, and reaction time.